toinfinityai/infinity-tutorials/README.md

   <img src="doc/logo.png" width="30%">
 </p>

+# DEPRECATED
+Note: this repository is no longer supported!
+The new recommended way of interacting with the Infinity API is via [Infinity Workflows](https://github.com/toinfinityai/infinity-workflows).
+This repository is preserved for archival purposes only and will most likely not work!

 # Infinity API Tutorials

-This repo provides various tutorial notebooks and documentation for working with the synthetic data APIs developed by [Infinity AI](https://toinfinity.ai/).
+This repo provides various tutorial notebooks and documentation for working with the synthetic data APIs developed by [Infinity AI](https://infinity.ai/).

 ## VisionFit API [0.3.1]